Tag Archive for: Collagen

 What about bone broth, what’s the difference between bone broth, collagen and gelatin?

-Bone broth is actually considered a whole food – it contains both collagen and gelatin and a whole host of other healing ingredients, including: bone marrow, hyaluronic acid, chondroitin sulfate, calcium, phosphorus, magnesium, and potassium.
+Bone broth is considered a whole food that contains gelatin (which comes from the breakdown of collagen) along with a variety of other naturally occurring healing compounds including: bone marrow, hyaluronic acid, chondroitin sulfate, calcium, phosphorus, magnesium, and potassium.

-Bone broth is made from, you guessed it, bones (plus perhaps chicken feet, joint tissue, and cartilage if you’re doing it right).
-Bone broth does not contain skin/hides or meat.
-Collagen and gelatin, on the other hand, are made from animal hides, which results in a different collagen profile and overall nutrient content.
+Bone broth is made from, you guessed it, bones!
+Traditional bone broth often includes bones, connective tissue, and sometimes skin or joints depending on the recipe (some recipes call for chicken feet, joint tissue, and cartilage).
+Collagen and gelatin, on the other hand, are typically made from animal hides, which gives them a slightly different amino acid profile compared to bone broth.

 In general, collagen and gelatin are considered supplements and would be used in addition to bone broth on your healing diet.